 Incorporate seaweed into your life.
 Kelp in your soups, nori sheets as snacks.
 Great source of minerals like iodine.

 Can you be a perfectly healthy whole-foods vegan keto dieter?
-Probably not.
-There are just too many limitations.
-But if you make a few concessions, include a few supplements, and accept that vegan purity is neither necessary nor desirable (particularly for keto eating), you can get very good results.
+Yes, but it takes a lot of planning.
+If you make a few concessions, include a few supplements, and accept that vegan purity is neither necessary nor desirable (particularly for keto eating), you can get very good results.

 If you have any questions about any of this, don’t hesitate to ask down below in the comment section.
 I’ll do my best to address them in a later post.